DavidSaldivia/antupy/docs/source/location.rst

 Location System (loc)
 ======================

-The ``antupy.loc`` module provides a comprehensive location management system for geographical positioning in thermal and photovoltaic simulations.
+The ``antupy.loc`` module provides a location management system for geographical positioning in engineering simulations.
 It implements a Protocol-based architecture supporting multiple location specification methods with particular strength in Australian geographical data.

 Overview
 --------